ShelfOps/qtdocs/docs/extras.md

 ### Smoothtimber
 You can take down entire trees[^1] by chopping down the bottom block If you don't want the whole tree to go down just shift/sneak while breaking the block

-*: Logs placed by players do not go down when broken.

 ### Seasons
 Pretty much a gimmick feature, but you will notice different things in the world such as air/block colors changing, random animals, berries or flowers spawning and such.
 If you tame an animal in a season, they will despawn when that season ends.
 If you breed two animals, the baby stays and parents leave to buy milk.